-Postdoctoral Scientist in Molecular Neuroscience
+Research fellow in Molecular Neuroscience

-After graduating from University of Rome "La Sapienza" (Italy) with degrees in Biological Science (BSc) and Molecular Biology (MSc), Livia obtained the PhD in Developmental and Cell Biology in 2005 in the University of Rome "La Sapienza" in collaboration with the École Normale Supérieure de Lyon (France).
+After graduating from University of Rome "La Sapienza" (Italy) with degrees in Biological Science (BSc) and Molecular Biology (MSc), Livia obtained the PhD in Developmental and Cell Biology in 2005 at the University of Rome "La Sapienza" in collaboration with the École Normale Supérieure de Lyon (France).

 From 2006 Livia has been investigating the neurodegenerative disorders, firstly, by studying the co-factorial role of Herpes simplex in the outcome of Alzheimer´s disease (AD).
-She produced data demonstrating that Herpes simplex infections trigger the amyloid-beta precursor protein (APP) processing, leading to the accumulation of multiple neurotoxic fragments and that infections significantly increases the extracellular content of Aβ.
+She produced data demonstrating that Herpes simplex infections trigger the amyloid-beta precursor protein processing, leading to the accumulation of multiple neurotoxic fragments and that infections significantly increases the extracellular content of Aβ.
 She also demonstrated that Herpes simplex infections induce the formation of a DNA-binding fragment that regulates the expression of specific genes involved in the outcome of AD.

 From 2012-2017, Livia joined Linköping University (Sweden), where she started working on Aβ from a biophysical point of view.
 Livia studied the aggregation pathway of Aβ and the modulation of its toxic effect when aggregated together with luminescent conjugated oligothiophenes (LCOs).
 Livia demonstrated that the LCO pFTAA accelerates Aβ aggregation, thus counteracting Aβ cytotoxic effects as well as the LCO hFTAA can counteract the cytotoxic effect of Aβ with the Arctic mutation.